 Although named after the Niger River which flows in the country's south-west, Niger is predominantly a desert country, with the Sahara Desert occupying about 80 per cent of the country's landmass.
 Niger's capital city is Niamey.

-Niger's economy is focused to a large extent on subsistence crops, livestock and uranium mining (the country has some of the world's largest uranium reserves).
-Niger also has substantial reserves of oil and other resources.
+Niger's economy is focused on subsistence crops, livestock and uranium mining (with some of the world's largest uranium reserves).
+Niger also has substantial reserves of oil.

 French-speaking Niger is a member of La Francophonie, the Economic Community of West African States and the African Union.

 Australia's Ambassador to Niger is resident in Abuja, in neighbouring Nigeria.

 - Before you travel, visit smartraveller.gov.au

 - Visa information